mdn/content/files/en-us/mozilla/add-ons/webextensions/api/omnibox/ondeletesuggestion/index.md

 {{AddonSidebar}}

 Fired whenever the user deletes a suggestion.
-A suggestion can be deleted when the property `deletable` of {{WebExtAPIRef("omnibox.SuggestResult","SuggestResult")}} is set to true.
+A suggestion can be deleted when the property `deletable` of a {{WebExtAPIRef("omnibox.SuggestResult","SuggestResult")}} is set to true.

 ## Syntax